Integral Lattices of the SU(2)-TQFT-Modules: Basis for

 \section{Basis for $\mathcal{S}_{p}(\Sigma)$}

-We are ready now to state our main result concerning basis of $\mathcal{S}_{p}(\Sigma)$.
-The basis is given in terms of a $p$-admissible colorings of a fixed lollipop tree that was first introduced in ~\cite[Section.\,3]{GM04}.
+We are ready now to state our main theorem that gives a basis for $\mathcal{S}_{p}(\Sigma)$.
+The basis is given in terms of a $r$-admissible colorings of a fixed lollipop tree that was first introduced in ~\cite[Section.\,3]{GM04}.

-Let $H_{g}$ be a fixed handlebody whose boundary is $\Sigma$ with a fixed collection of colored banded points in $\Sigma$ denoted by $l(\Sigma)$.
-Also, let $G$ be any uni-trivalent banded graph having the same homotopy type as the handlebody $H_{g}$ which meets $\Sigma$ at $l(\Sigma)$.
-We review the definition of a \textsl{lollipop tree}. \begin{defn} Let $G$ be as above, and $s$ be the number of colored points in $l(\Sigma)$.
-Then $G$ is a \textsl{lollipop tree} if it satisfies: \begin{enumerate} \item $G$ has exactly $g$ loop edges, and the complement of the loop edges in $G$ is a tree and denoted by $T$. \item If $s > 0$, then there exist a single edge that plays the role of trunk for a tree and this edge is called a \textsl{trunk edge}. \end{enumerate} \end{defn} We describe a special coloring of the above lollipop graph $G$.
-The set of permissible colors is $\{0, 2,\ldots, d_{p} - 2\}$.
-We call an edge that is incident to a loop edge a \textsl{stick edge} and \textsl{ordinary} otherwise.
-The stick edges have always even colors denoted by $2a_{1}, 2a_{2}, \ldots, 2a_{g}$, and by $c_{1}, c_{2}, \ldots $ for the ordinary edges.
+Let $H_{g}$ be a fixed handlebody whose boundary is $\Sigma$ without colored points.
+Also, let $G$ be any uni-trivalent banded graph having the same homotopy type as the handlebody $H_{g}$.
+We recall the definition of a \textsl{lollipop tree}. \begin{defn}\cite{GM04} Let $G$ be as above.
+Then $G$ is a \textsl{lollipop tree} if $G$ has exactly $g$ loop edges, and the complement of the loop edges in $G$ is a tree and denoted by $T$.

+\end{defn} We describe a special coloring of the above lollipop tree $G$.
+We call an edge that is incident to a loop edge a \textsl{stick edge}.
+An edge which is neither a loop nor a stick edge is called \textsl{ordinary}.
+The colors of the tree $T$ are denoted by $2a_{1}, 2a_{2}, \ldots, 2a_{g}$ for the stick edges, and $2c_{1}, 2c_{2}, \ldots $ for the ordinary edges.
 Here